Kassym-Jomart Tokayev: 2019 snap presidential election

-On 9 April 2019, Tokayev signed decree scheduling snap presidential elections to be held on 9 June.
+On 9 April 2019, Tokayev signed a decree scheduling snap presidential elections to be held on 9 June.
 He pledged electoral transparency and emphasized that Kazakhstan is a democratic state, asserting that a president should be elected according to the "will of the people" to eliminate political uncertainty.

 Tokayev became a presidential candidate after being nominated by the ruling Nur Otan party on 23 April 2019, with the endorsement of party chairman and former president Nursultan Nazarbayev.
 His campaign focused on continuing existing policies, ensuring justice, and promoting progress.
 A key part of his platform was maintaining Nazarbayev's legacy, which Tokayev cited as his reason for running.
 During the campaign, Tokayev was mocked on social media for using photo manipulation software to remove wrinkles and his double chin from official photos.

 On 9 June 2019, Tokayev was elected president of Kazakhstan with 71% of the popular vote in the first round.
 His victory was acknowledged by several foreign leaders, including Xi Jinping, Ilham Aliyev, Recep Tayyip Erdogan, Emomali Rahmon, and Sooronbay Jeenbekov.
 However, the election was marked by protests, with security forces detaining thousands of demonstrators in major cities such as Nur-Sultan and Almaty.
 The Organization for Security and Co-operation in Europe (OSCE) criticized the election, stating that it lacked genuine pluralism and was marred by irregularities, including ballot stuffing and restrictions on freedom of assembly.